Korzer420/LoreRandomizer/README.md

 - Quirrel will not appear in the Uumuu fight.
 - Hornet will not appear in the THK fight, increasing true ending requirements by the Hornet stages.

+**The order follows the one on their respective Hollow Knight wiki page.**
+The progress on these levels can be seen in the inventory on the tracker (the focus icon)

 ### Randomize Elderbug Rewards
 Adds a egg shop like location to Elderbug, which requires lore items to get the items.
 A tablet is added next to Elderbug to preview the items he has.
 As "lore items" count every item from the pools above and the normal lore tablets/custom lore.
-**You can only activate this if at least one pool of the above is randomized!**
+The progress of lore amount can be seen in the inventory on the tracker (the focus icon) **You can only activate this if at least one pool of the above is randomized!**

 ### Randomize Shrine of Believers